pieterjanv/io-ts-extended/README.md

-TypeScipt is used as the ground truth for the extension testing logic; i.e. the run-time result of this package is compared to the compile-time result of typescript for all tests.
+TypeScipt is used as the ground truth for the extension testing logic; i.e. the run-time result of this package is compared to the compile-time result of TypeScript for all tests.

 This is achieved by leveraging the TypeScript compiler API; after extracting the source and target types for all test cases, a source file is created that